How to Make Your Phone Number Unsearchable

 Following the steps below will have your personal information fading from the search results.
 But keep in mind that this can take months.
 The next step, at least, will take effect immediately.

-Get your phone number off people search sites
+Remove your mobile number from all people search sites (and Google)

 A lot of the hits you got in your searches in step one were probably from people search sites.
 These are data brokers that specialize in scraping and crawling the web for personal information and giving or selling access to that information.